Ilnar Salimzianov's Personal Site

 - Digital Sovereignty: Ensure your language thrives in

-build and control the foundational data needed for their own
+control the foundational data needed for their own technological

 - Empower Local Talent: With accessible data, local